-- There are limitations for constructing an at-grade intersection or standard diamond interchange along a Lake Parkway extension at College Avenue, including the proximity of the Union Pacific Railroad (UPR) rail line, existing businesses northwest of the intersection of Pennsylvania and College Avenues, and the proposed U.S. Postal Service facility southwest of the intersection of Pennsylvania and College Avenues. - Thus, the two alternative crossing treatments considered include an overpass with no access to a Lake Parkway extension and an overpass with jughandle ramp access to a Lake Parkway extension. - The relative advantages of an overpass with no access include: - Lower construction cost (\$18.2 million vs. \$32.3 million). - May be safer than an intersection at the jughandle ramp. - Would provide more efficient travel on a Lake Parkway extension. - Less right-of-way is needed (9.9 acres vs. 13.6 acres). - The relative advantages of an overpass with jughandle ramp access include: - Would provide access to major east-west arterial roadway. - Would provide better access to a Lake Parkway extension; otherwise, the nearest access would be via Rawson Avenue (one mile south) or via Edgerton or Layton Avenues (1.5 miles north). - Would serve existing industrial development, the proposed U.S. Postal Service site, and other planned development.
+- o There are limitations for constructing an at-grade intersection or standard diamond interchange along a Lake Parkway extension at College Avenue, including the proximity of the Union Pacific Railroad (UPR) rail line, existing businesses northwest of the intersection of Pennsylvania and College Avenues, and the proposed U.S. Postal Service facility southwest of the intersection of Pennsylvania and College Avenues. - o Thus, the two alternative crossing treatments considered include an overpass with no access to a Lake Parkway extension and an overpass with jughandle ramp access to a Lake Parkway extension. - o The relative advantages of an overpass with no access include: - 1.
+Lower construction cost (\$18.2 million vs. \$32.3 million). - 2.
+May be safer than an intersection at the jughandle ramp. - 3.
+Would provide more efficient travel on a Lake Parkway extension. - 4.
+Less right-of-way is needed (9.9 acres vs. 13.6 acres). - o The relative advantages of an overpass with jughandle ramp access include: - 1.
+Would provide access to major east-west arterial roadway.

+- 2. Would provide better access to a Lake Parkway extension; otherwise, the nearest access would be via Rawson Avenue (1 mile south) or via Edgerton or Layton Avenues (1.5 miles north). - 3.
+Would serve existing industrial development, the proposed U.S. Postal Service site, and other planned development.

-Additional considerations:
+o Additional considerations:

-- The intersection for the jughandle ramp at College Avenue (west of the UPR rail line) would not likely impact operation of the planned roundabout on College Avenue (east of the UPR rail line). - Both alternative crossing treatments would avoid impacting the proposed U.S. Postal Service development. - Both alternative crossing treatments would potentially impact about 2.6 acres of wetlands.
+- 1. The intersection for the jughandle ramp at College Avenue (west of the UPR rail line) would not likely impact operation of the planned roundabout on College Avenue (east of the UPR rail line). - 2.
+Both alternative crossing treatments would avoid impacting the proposed U.S. Postal Service development. - 3.
+Both alternative crossing treatments would potentially impact about 2.6 acres of wetlands.